Alphabetical List Of All Patterns

 - Retrospective

-Dedicate time to reflect on past experience, learn, and decide how to improve work process.
+Dedicate time to reflect on past experience, learn, and decide how to improve work processes.

 - Role